garden-rs/garden/README.md

 ### garden init

+    garden init [options]

+### garden grow

-    garden init <query>
+    garden grow <query>

     # example
-    garden init cola
+    garden grow cola

-Initialize the tree(s) referenced by the `<query>`.
-The `init` command can also be used to update existing trees.
-It is safe to re-run the `init` command.
-For existing trees, their git configuration will be updated to match any changes made to the configuration.
-Missing repositories are cloned from their configured url.
+Update or create the tree(s) referenced by the `<query>`.

+It is safe to re-run the `grow` command.
+Existing trees will have their git configuration updated to match the configured remotes.
+Missing repositories are created by cloning the configured tree url.

 ### garden shell